Getting Started with the GA4 BigQuery Export connector in Analytics Canvas

 🔗 Learn more in this article from our knowledge base.

-Once you have permitted access (following the steps in the article linked above), ensure that you create your Canvas in the same data location as your GA4 BigQuery dataset.
-Find the location of your BigQuery dataset within the Google BigQuery console by clicking on the dataset and reviewing the Dataset info tab.
+Once you have permitted access (following the steps in the article linked above), find the location of your BigQuery dataset within the Google BigQuery console by clicking on the dataset and reviewing the Dataset info tab.

-Create a canvas in the same region as the Data location of your Project and Dataset in BigQuery.
+Next, create or edit a Canvas in the same region as the Data Location of your Dataset in BigQuery.

 To add a data location to your subscription, go to Admin > BigQuery Quota and Location